Common problems with parameters and data values exist in the different approaches provided by the Spring Framework JDBC.

 stored procedure.

-Another use for the SqlTypeValue
+Another use for the SqlTypeValue is passing

 in an array of values to an Oracle stored procedure.
 Oracle has its own

-class that must be used in this
+internal ARRAY class that must be used in this

-case, and you can use the SqlTypeValue
+case, and you can use the SqlTypeValue to create

-an instance of the Oracle ARRAY
+an instance of the Oracle ARRAY and populate it

-with values from the Java ARRAY
+with values from the Java ARRAY.

 final Long[] ids = new Long[] {1L, 2L}; SqlTypeValue value = new AbstractSqlTypeValue() { protected Object createTypeValue(Connection conn, int sqlType, String typeName) throws SQLException { ArrayDescriptor arrayDescriptor = new ArrayDescriptor(typeName, conn); ARRAY idArray = new ARRAY(arrayDescriptor, conn, ids); return idArray; } };